-A single nonpoint source minor emission unit, J-MSL, is registered with the state of Washington under the RAEL-014, Renewal-1.
+A single minor, fugitive, nonpoint source emission unit, J-MSL, is registered with the state of Washington under the RAEL-014, Renewal-1 (WDOH 2018).
 J-MSL is a sitewide emission unit.
-Essentially, any structure or abatement controls from which an emission traverses are disregarded when compliance determinations are estimated.
-The PNNL Sequim Campus had no major emission units in 2020.
+Essentially, any structure or abatement controls from which an emission traverses are disregarded when